 Twiz The Beat Pro did all the vocal mixing, and Thes One of People Under The Stairs mastered the project.

 Let’s talk about your crate-digging.
 Say you just walked into a record store in China.
 Take me through your digging process.
-What happens first and how do you order your process?

 I’ve spent a lot of time in Bangkok, Thailand.
-They’re very protective of their music when it comes to westerners coming to their stores, which I can absolutely respect.
+They’re very protective of their music when it comes to Westerners coming to their stores, which I can absolutely respect.
 I had to get friendly with an owner before being shown some amazing music, and made multiple trips to the same store to show I was really into discovering some interesting Thai music.
 I definitely have found some beautiful psychedelic soul records there that I’ll probably never find again.

 To be honest, Los Angeles is amazing, I’m very fortunate to have so many great record stores close by, with competitive prices.
 It’s a melting pot of cultures so you can find stuff from all over the world.
 Compared to England, it’s a lot cheaper and easier to find good stuff here.